How to Become an RN Coder

 RN coder reviewing documentsCredit: AndreyPopov / iStock / Getty Images Plus

-How Long to Become:
+How Long to Become

-2-4 years
+2-4 Years

-Degree Required:
+Degree Required

 ADN or BSN

-Required Certification:
+Required Certification

-What is an RN Coder?
+What Is an RN Coder?

-Nurse coders must review patient charts, procedure notes, medication reconciliations, and labs to assign the correct ICD and CP codes.
-Many of these codes have dual meanings and slight differentiations that may be easier to distinguish with clinical experience.
+RN coders review patient charts, procedure notes, medication reconciliations, and labs to assign the correct diagnostic codes.
+Many of these codes have dual meanings that can be easier to distinguish with clinical experience.
+Nurse coders may also audit the work of other coders for accuracy.

 Nurses can add coding to their knowledge and skills in a matter of weeks by attending a medical coding bootcamp or webinar.
 Earning coder certification can lead to more job opportunities and higher salaries.

-Best Online Medical Coding Certificate Programs
+Popular Online Medical Coding Certificate Programs

 Loading...